billp72/netcreative1/content/projects/ipadmaster.md

 ## NECESSITIES
 Decide if there should be a complete redesign or if fixing the original site was perfered<br />
-Inventory all images and other content to decide what could still be used<br />
+Inventory all images and other content to determine what could be reused<br />
-Make sure accessibility and other metadata was added to all content and pages<br />
+Make sure all appropriate metadata and tags are added to pages for accessibility and SEO<br />
-Estimate the time to completion.
+Estimate time to completion.
 <br />
 ## OUTCOME
 While the site was successfully made responsive, I believe a new, better, site could have been built for roughly the